Extending SaaS Applications

 orders-ext

-in our walkthrough:shcd .. cds init orders-ext code orders-ext # if you use VSCode
+in our walkthrough:shcd .. cds init orders-ext code orders-ext # open in VS Code

 Add this to your package.json: